towolf/towolf.github.com/docs/PsychDocumentation/VideoRecording.markdown

 title: VideoRecording
 categories:
   - PsychDocumentation
+encoding: UTF-8
 ---

-VideoRecording \- Parameter settings, howtos and tips for Video recording.
+VideoRecording - Parameter settings, howtos and tips for Video recording.

 This file describes how to use the [GStreamer](/docs/GStreamer) and DC1394 video capture engines for video \(and audio\) recording into movie files.
 The [GStreamer](/docs/GStreamer) engine is